janeczku/calibre-web/readme.md

 8. Google Drive should now be connected and be used to get images and download Epubs.
 The metadata.db is stored in the calibre library location

 ###Optional
 If your calibre web is using https (this can be done for free using cloudflare), it is possible to add a "watch" to the drive.
 This will inform us if the metadata.db file is updated and allow us to update our calibre library accordingly.

 9. Click enable watch of metadata.db
-10. a) Note that this expires after a week, so will need to be manually refresh (TODO: Add an authenticated call to do this via crontab or something similar or maybe in before_request method)
+     9. Note that this expires after a week, so will need to be manually refresh (TODO: Add an authenticated call to do this via crontab or something similar or maybe in before_request method)

 ##About